 Noncontrolling interests - The value of interests owned by affiliates of Hines was determined based on their interest in each of the items described above.
 As of September 30, 2014, Hines 2005 VS I LP, an affiliate of Hines, owned a 0.5% interest in Hines REIT Properties, L.P. (the "Operating Partnership").
-Additionally, as of September 30, 2014, HALP Associates Limited Partnership, another affiliate of Hines, owned a 6.5% limited partnership interest in the Operating Partnership (the "Participation Interest") and we owned the remaining 93.0% interest in the Operating Partnership as of September 30, 2014.
+Additionally, as of September 30, 2014, HALP Associates Limited Partnership, another affiliate of Hines, owned a 6.5% limited partnership interest in the Operating Partnership through a profits interest in the Operating Partnership through a profits interest in the Operating Partnership (the "Participation Interest") and we owned the remaining 93.0% interest in the Operating Partnership as of September 30, 2014.